 Of course, you want to hire the most talented candidates.
 Some people believe that having line managers present as part of the interview process could help with finding the best fit for the role.
 However, know that interviews are more than this.
 It’s not about who and who isn’t present during the interview.
-We must think about the actual interview process and the decisions that will be made.
+We must think about the actual interviewing techniques and the selection process.

 This Episode: Practical interviewing techniques for HR and Managers with Jo Irwin

-In this episode of The HR Uprising Podcast, Lucinda talks to Jo Irwin from i4 Training on how companies can improve their interview process.
+In this episode of The HR Uprising Podcast, Lucinda talks to Jo Irwin from i4 Training about practical interviewing techniques that managers or HR can use to improve the interview process.
 Interviews are a good introduction for both parties—the interviewer and the interviewee.
 Therefore it is just as important for the panel to present themselves in a good light as it is for the candidate.

 In this podcast episode, Jo provides us with some great tips on how to achieve an effective interviewing process, from prepping the interview room to scoring candidates.